Programs for students

 In preparing your budget, you should have a section each for stipend, travel, and supplies.

-- Travel funds: identify what conference you plan to attend – you can attend virtually, or in-person and it can be local, regional, or national.
-Student must provide a copy of presentation and venue information to the Space Grant office before release of travel allowance.
+- Travel funds: identify a potential conference to attend (virtually or in- person) and it can be local, regional, or national.
+Student must provide a copy of presentation/venue information to the Space Grant office before release of travel

-- Supplies: Identify what supplies you will need to purchase for your project.
-Identify if those costs are requested from the NASA grant or are being supplied by your research advisor or dept. e.g., $500 for consumables and reagents that are necessary for quantification of soil enzymes associated with the cycling and storage of C, N and P (NASA funding); $1500 is requested for reagents associated with molecular sample preparations (e.g., DNA extraction, purification, and quantification, PCR amplification – research advisor funding). $1000 for Procurement of surgical consumables for dissection and specimen preparation (NASA); no other materials needed.
+- Supplies: Identify what supplies you will need to purchase for your project from the grant, g., $500 for consumables and reagents that are necessary for quantification of soil enzymes associated with the cycling and storage of C, N and P; $1000 is requested for reagents associated with molecular sample preparations (e.g., DNA extraction, purification, and quantification, PCR amplification – research advisor funding). $1000 for Procurement of surgical consumables for dissection and specimen preparation; no materials budget needed.
+In the case of no materials budget needed, it is assumed and expected that the faculty mentor’s lab will furnish all needed supplies.

 - Applicant’s motivation for completing the proposed research project